 After Michael’s death in 1994, Brooks chose to continue the family business with Wilson’s Decoys and spent many years displaying his work at art shows across the United States, including War Eagle and Country Peddler Shows, as well as various local holiday fairs.

-In addition to woodcarvings and original watercolor paintings, high-quality fine art prints and note cards are now available.
-The prints are printed on Moab Entrada Rag Natural 290.
+In addition to woodcarvings and original watercolor paintings, high-quality fine art prints, canvas prints and note cards are now available.
 Items available for purchase will be listed on the store page.

 Brooks’ mother and sister, Sylvia and Blakeley Wilson, are well-known contemporary folk artists and have Wilson & Wilson Folk Art Co. in Eureka Springs, Arkansas.

 Locally, Brooks’ art can be found at The Sky Gallery at 1401 E. 11th St in Tulsa, OK and at Hummingbird Fine Craft at 317 S. Trenton in Tulsa, OK.

 Visit Blakeley and Sylvia’s store in Eureka Springs, Arkansas and online